lupyuen/lupyuen.github.io/src/tcc.md

 _OK so we can compile NuttX Apps in a Web Browser...
 But can we run them in a Web Browser?_

 Yep!
 A NuttX App compiled in the Web Browser...
-Now runs OK with NuttX Emulator in Web Browser! 🎉
+Now runs OK with __NuttX Emulator in the Web Browser__! 🎉 (Pic below)

 - [Watch the __Demo on YouTube__](https://youtu.be/DJMDYq52Iv8)